-Given the data available, the limited use of gargle and the resulting low exposure, it is concluded that zinc chloride is of no concern for consumers with respect to acute toxicity, skin, eye and respiratory tract irritation, corrosivity and skin sensitisation: conclusion (ii).
+Given the data available, it is concluded that zinc sulphate is of no concern for consumers with respect to acute toxicity, skin and respiratory tract irritation, corrosivity and skin sensitisation: conclusion (ii).
+Given the low concentration in eye drops, the minimal amount that consumers will use and the resulting low exposure, it is also expected that eye irritation is of no concern for consumers: conclusion (ii).